ember-intl/ember-intl/tests/dummy/app/pods/docs/guide/testing/template.md

 provide translations or mock them for tests.

-Your case can now focus on testing what you actually want to test: that the correct translation is rendered with the corect variables.
+Your case can now focus on testing what you actually want to test: that the correct translation is rendered with the correct variables.
 And not that the translation messages are there and correctly interpolated by ember-intl.

 ```js